PhenoApps/Field-Book/docs/source/settings-database.rst

 |import| Import database
 ------------------------
-Imports a new database from an export file.
+Imports a database from an exported database file.
 This replaces the current data in the app.

 .. figure:: /_static/images/settings/database/settings_database_import.png
    :width: 40%